 However, damages can be broken down into the following four categories:

 In all cases, the negligence and the harm suffered need to be linked to the loss.
-So, for example, if you have been unable to work for an extended period, you need to be able to prove that it was because of the injury or worsening of your condition, which in turn was a result of negligence.
+So, for example, if you have been unable to work for an extended period, you need to be able to prove that it was because of the injury or worsening medical condition, which in turn was a result of negligence.

-Medical professionals take our insurance to cover themselves against the risk of legal action.
+Medical professionals take insurance to cover themselves against the risk of legal action.
 For example, if a doctor had a medical indemnity policy they could use it to pay their legal costs and any damages that occurred as a result of a medical malpractice claim.

 Insurance policies of this nature would either be held by the practitioner themselves or handled by the hospital or medical practice that employs them.